JangSeongwon/MURM/README.md

 ***Our prime goal is to compare prior methods(Only single views) with MURM in solving GCRL.***
 ***Plus, Multi-views can tackle more complicated tasks that prior methods cannot solve.***
-***Consider Hierarchical Reinforcement Learning for initial state of active-camera and more broader cases as Next Paper***

 1. GCRL components:
-   * Diversity in shapes(cube, rectangular prism1, 2) and colors(Full random) of objects
+   * Diversity in shapes(cube, rectangular prism, tetris shapes) and colors of objects
    * Fixed 9 goal boxes VS Random 1 goal box
-   * Random initial position(In range) of the object
    * Random Action POS in demos

 2. Method:
     *With Demo and VQVAE, train in offline RL
-    *Design reward function computed with global-view first and active-view next
-    *Check whether increading demos have meaningful effect as further work
+    *Check whether increading demos, noisy demos have meaningful effect as further work
     *Use Robot state information as further work
-    *Compare percentage of what not to do + expert dataset size

 --------------------------

-3/17 Analysis
+3/20 Analysis
-Okay - Use Moving average graphs

 48*48 version...
 Main computer